elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

 console.log(rabbit.eats); // Output: true
 ```

-<p>In this example, rabbit inherits the eats property from animal through the prototype chain, thanks to the __proto__ property.
-However, the use of __proto__ is not recommended due to compatibility and performance issues.
-Instead, you should use Object.create(), Object.getPrototypeOf(), and Object.setPrototypeOf().</p>
+In this example, rabbit inherits the eats property from animal through the prototype chain, thanks to the **proto** property.
+However, the use of **proto** is not recommended due to compatibility and performance issues.
+Instead, you should use Object.create(), Object.getPrototypeOf(), and Object.setPrototypeOf().

   </div>
   </div>